jreisinger/docs/notes/varia/datadog.md

 # Processing logs

+Pipelines

+* ordered set of PROCESSORS
+* applied to a filtered subset of ingested logs (after collection but before indexing so ALL logs are processed)
+* the resulting logs have a uniform structure with standard attribute names and normalized time/date
+* pipeline types
+  1. OOTB intergration pipelines for common log sources
+  2. custom pipelines for custom log sources
+* processor types
+  * Grok Parser - extracts attributes from semi-structured text messages
+  * Several remappers - remap source attributes to standard attributes
+  * Category processor - enriches logs with attributes that categorize them
+  * Lookup processor - defines mapping between a log attribute and a human readable value saved in an Enrichment Table or the processors mapping table

 There are three ways to work with logs in a unified way:

 1. Make sure logs from various sources have the same syntax and naming convention (impossible! :-).